TLongin/Fusion-of-Magnetic-Resonance-and-Ultrasound-Images-for-Endometriosis-Detection/README.md

 This repository is an implementation of the Proximal Alternating Linearized Minimization algorithm for image fusion, as describe in the article [Fusion of Magnetic Resonance and Ultrasound Images for Endometriosis Detection](https://ieeexplore.ieee.org/document/9018380).

+In the previous article, we gave a illustration of the experimental model.
+We used a slice of beef steak of size 17 $\times$ 10 $\times$ 1.5 cm.
+On the top of wich was stuck a polyvinyl alcohol phantom (PVA), using cyanoacrylate instant glue.
+The phantom was created by using a spheroid plastic mold measuring 4.3 $\times$ 3 $\times$ 1.5 cm.
+The phantom substance was based on a mixture of deionized water (89%), PVA (10%, Sigma-Aldrich) and silica (1%, Sigma-Aldrich).
+Water was heated until 90°C. PVA was added slowly and dissolved using magnetic stirring (500 to 700 rpm during 1 hour).
+Silica was added just after PVA was fully solubilized.
+The prepared solution was then poured into the mold and submitted to freeze-thaw cycles until solidification.

-We begin with two images modalities : magnetic resonance imaging (MRI) and ultrasound imaging (US).
+We obtain two images modalities : magnetic resonance imaging (MRI) and ultrasound imaging (US).
 <p align="center">
   <img src="images/Data1/irm.png" alt="Magnetic Resonance Imaging" width="45%">
   <img src="images/Data1/us.png" alt="Ultrasound imaging" width="45%">